lmlabrador/Zumo32u4-UWBProject/Version2/README.md

   Press Enter twice quickly (or until you see dwm> on the terminal)

 Then run:

     lep

 If successful, you will see position readings in this format:

     POS,x_cord,y_cord,z_cord

 To exit the screen session:
+Press:

-Press Ctrl + A, then K (you may need to repeat this constantly)
+    Ctrl + A, then K

+(you may need to repeat this constantly)

-When prompted with "Kill this window", press Y to confirm
+When prompted with "Kill this window":

+    press Y to confirm

 **MQTT connection issues:**